+Regents Exam in ELA Rating Guide - Aug.
+'18
-The central idea of the text I just read is that human connection is extremely important and with the help of technology, we can develop that human connection with anyone in the world and finally make the world into a brotherhood.
-I developed this central idea because in the text, the speaker explains that she had traveled to being and had seen children willing around an their phones texting.
-The kids in Kenya have a access to the same technology as a kid in California has.
-This sets up the speaker's idea that we're able to have a human connection with anyone in the world because of technology.
-Because of technology, we are connected to the rest of the world.

-The speaker finishes it off with saying technology gives an amorning ethical apportunity that no one the ever had before, and that we should use it to build those human connections with I billion in the world.

-A literary element that the speaker used was the structure of the speech which helped deliver the central idea.
-The speaker started off with a Martin Luther King who quate that set up what she was going to be speaking about.
-The speaker then went into their experience white they were visiting henyo, and all the hids were texting on their phones.
-Immediately I knew that the speaker was trying to show the similarities between American Children and children from Kenya.
-Next, the speaker began explaining how we're all equal, no matter ox title.
-Finally, the speaker concludes with saying how technology indies it easier for us to develop a human connection with the world and happed that we use it to do so.
-By setting up this text that way, I was able to under the speaker's message and develop a central idea.
+The central idea of the text I just read is that human connection is extremely important and with the , we can develop that human connection help of technology corld and finally make the with anyone in this centuril brother reloper the speaker the text explains dren willing around on their phones Vienva and Seen textim he hick in henva have COSS chnolow as a hid in California has.
+Same This sets up speaker's idea that we're able to have a human connection with any one in the world because of nnology.
+Because of technology, we are connected to the res -07 The speaker finishes it off with source technology anes an amozing ethical opportunity that no one tasever it to build these human connections with and H Thillion in the wart world literary element that the speaker used was the structure of the speech which helped deliver the central idea.
+The speaker storted off with a Martin ! other hind quote that set up what she was going to be speaking he speaker then went into their experience white amot were visiting Kenya, and all the hids were texting on theu Kinew that the speake their Immediately T Phones thing to show the similarities between American Children and from Kenua.
+Next the speaker began explaining haw MP we're all no mother as title tinally, the speaker concludes enval ensier for us to develop with source how technology investit a human connection with the world and haped that we use

-Anchor Paper - Part 3 - Level 3 - C

 The response introduces a clear central idea (The central idea of the text ... is that human connection is extremely important and with the help of technology, we can develop that human connection with anyone in the world) and a writing strategy (A literary element that the speaker used was the structure of the speech which helped deliver the central idea) that establish the criteria for analysis.
 The response demonstrates an appropriate analysis of the author's use of structure to develop the central idea (The speaker started off with a ... quote that set up what she was going to be speaking about and Immediately I knew that the speaker was trying to show the similarities between American children, and children from Kenya).
 The response presents ideas inadequately in an attempt to support analysis, providing generalized or incomplete references to the text (all the kids were texting on their phones and the speaker began explaining how we're all equal).
-The response exhibits acceptable organization of ideas and information to create a coherent response, with one paragraph that introduces and discusses the central idea and a second that focuses on how the structural arrangement of the speech helped develop the central idea (By setting up this text that way, I was able to under the speaker's message and develop a central idea).
-The response lacks a formal style, using language that is basic and sometimes inappropriate and imprecise (I just read, I developed this central idea, finishes it off with, with 7 billion in the world, able to under the speaker's).
+The response exhibits acceptable organization of ideas and information to create a coherent response, with one paragraph that introduces and discusses the central idea and a second that focuses on how the structural arrangement of the speech helped develop the central idea (By setting up this text that way, I was able to under the speaker's message and develop a central idea, finishes it off with, with 7 billion in the world, able to under the speaker's).
 The response demonstrates partial control of conventions with occasional errors (and with; speaker ... their ... they; children, and) that do not hinder comprehension.